350+ teachers use Wooclap at UCL!

 ENSAM using Technology to Interact with Students

-Cécile Pichon, multimedia pedagogical engineer at ENSAM, shares her vision of the use of new technologies in teaching.Read the article
+Cécile Pichon, instructional design coordinator at ENSAM, shares her vision of the use of new technologies in teaching.Read the article

 The University of Strasbourg decided to start using Wooclap during its lectures